 Your Driving Test

-For about 10 minutes of the test you’ll drive independently: your examiner will ask you to follow signs or give you directions to reach a destination.
+For about 20 minutes of the test you’ll be asked to drive independently.
+Your examiner will ask you to either follow signs or give you directions to reach a destination or, you'll be asked to follow directions from a sat-nav.
 This is so you can show you’ll be able to drive safely on your own after you’ve passed your test.